Rules of chess: Moving the pieces

 When castling, a player should first move the king with one hand and then move the rook with the same hand.
 In the case of a promotion, if a player releases the pawn on the eighth rank, the player must promote the pawn.
 After the pawn has moved, the player may touch any piece not on the board and the promotion is not finalized until the new piece is released on the promotion square.
+Although it is a common practice in informal play, under FIDE rules an upturned rook may not be used to represent a promoted queen; such a move would be treated as a legal rook promotion.
+If the correct piece is not immediately available, the player may stop the clocks and call the arbiter.